Burger King Franchise Cost & Revenue Will Surprise You (2023)

 |Repayments under prior revolving credit facility||–||–||(17,000)|

 |Net increase (decrease) in cash and cash equivalents||61,990||(1,040)||(25,398)|

 Income after operations expenses is only $4,000,000, a measly number compared to how much they brought in originally.
-Interestingly enough, Carrols Restaurant Group still recorded positive The net profit before taxes plus payments to the owner(s), interest, and depreciation of assets., indicating an increase in the company’s liquidity.
+Interestingly enough, Carrols Restaurant Group still recorded positive cash flow, indicating an increase in the company’s liquidity.
 However, looking at the modified cash flow statement above, it becomes clear that the reason why Carrols Restaurant Group has such a high cash flow relative to their net income is because they borrowed money from a credit facility — this is what “issuances” and “borrowing” means in the above statement.